notsaizino/quantus/README.md

 \]

 The simulator applies discrete-time Rabi rotations on both the X- and Y-axes of the Bloch sphere.
 The rotation amplitudes are scaled by the AI-derived brightness value, effectively treating environmental illumination as a dynamic drive field.
-State evolution, normalization, and measurement collapse are handled within the C core.
+State evolution, and normalization are handled within the C core.

 ---